joshlong-attic/2025-05-17-spring-io-ai-keynote/README.md

 DP: good. good. how about you? its a big week!
 J: absolutely! ive been waiting for this new mission impossible movie to come out for a _year_!
 DP: oh yah? what's it about?
-J: well, there's this omnisicent rougue Ai that's threatening to upend the world order! economies will be destroyed, countles lives ruined, etc. anarchy! dogs and cats! living together! i mean.. :heh: can you imagine something like _that_? ehhhhh. so... what're we going to talk about today, doc?
+J: well, there's this omnisicent rougue Ai that's threatening to upend the world order! economies will be destroyed, countles lives ruined, etc. anarchy! dogs and cats! living together!
+I mean.. :heh: can you imagine something like _that_? ehhhhh. so... what're we going to talk about today, doc?
 DP: :sheepishly: well...
 AI..
 J: oh.
 DP: yah. the spring ai 1.0 release came out yesterday.